 Hungryroot definitely surprised us.
 Why?
 Vegan meals have a bad reputation for being boring, tasteless, and consuming mostly of tofu.
 Hungryroot has completely changed the vegan game.
 Their meals are actually fun to eat, which is something that I’ve never said about a vegan meal kit before.

 When it comes to eating healthy and plant-based, it doesn’t have to be time consuming.
-If you’re someone who is tired of stressing over your weekly meal plan and you want something vegan, gluten-free, quick, easy, and filling to enjoy, Hungryroot is a great meal delivery service to consider.
+If you’re someone who is tired of stressing over your weekly meal plan and you want something vegan, vegetarian, gluten-free, quick, easy, and filling to enjoy, Hungryroot is a great meal delivery service to consider.